ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of the late Hon.
-T. H. Benton to his mother’s
-influence : IMy mother asked me never to use
-tobacco; I have never touched it from that
-time to the present day.
-She asked me not to
-gamble, and I have never gambled.
-I cannot
 tell who is losing in games that are being
 played.
 She admonished me, too, against
 liquor drinking, and whatever capacity for en­